 Roles & Responsibilities

-The Secretariat is co-hosted by members of the Board (also referred to as “co-hosts”) who, in addition to their role on the Board, provide the resources required to maintain the operational capacity and neutral convening functions of the Secretariat.
-Current co-hosts are Norad, UNDP, and UNICEF.
+The Secretariat is co-hosted by members of the Board who, in addition to their role on the Board, provide the resources required to maintain the operational capacity and neutral convening functions of the Secretariat.

-The DPGA is governed by a board which functions as a strategic decision-making and oversight body for the DPGA Secretariat.
-The board consists of member-organisations who demonstrate a strong commitment to digital public goods and are committed to supporting the DPGA’s mission and mandate.
+The DPGA’s Governance Board functions as a strategic decision-making and oversight body for the DPGA Secretariat.
+The Board consists of member-organisations who demonstrate a strong commitment to digital public goods and are committed to supporting the DPGA’s mission and mandate.

 DPGA Board Members